cdl-geneseo/geneseo-dictionary/D/Dipshit.md

 # Dipshit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dipshit

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 dip shit : a person who is acting unintelligent or is being stupid.
 80% of students survyed use this term.
 KTousey